 MIT’s Rotch Library of Architecture and Planning, Cambridge, MA

 The Other Kind of Embroidery, Volvelles and Sidereal Messenger, 2017- 18

 The Geometry in Ornamental Patterns, 2018

 I used the 1865 copy of The Grammar of Ornament by Owen Jones to create a series of colorful geometric small-size tiles.
 I selected patterns from different regions of the Islamic world and medieval Europe featured in Jones’s book.
-For me, this transition of the ornament from 2D surfaces to 3D tiles highlights Jones’s work in architectural manner.
+For me, this transition of the ornament from 2D surfaces to 3D tiles highlights Jones’s work in an architectural manner.
 Owen Jones was a passionate designer, printer and craftsman.
-Like Jones, I have passion for design and printing medium.
+Like Jones, I have a passion for design and printing medium.
 Furthermore, I found his manuscript and the way he archived his findings quite systematic with a scientific sensibility.
 Growing up in Iran, I was always fascinated with floral patterns that I saw on Persian carpets and tiles in mosques and historical monuments.
-Although, most of the floral patterns drew inspiration from nature, I first recognized geometry and the grids in their design.
+Although most of the floral patterns drew inspiration from nature, I first recognized geometry and the grids in their design.
 The memory of Persian stained glass windows and colorful lights inside the architectural spaces provided other sources of inspiration for this project.
 In my display of Jones’s works, I utilize square color-plexiglass pieces to remind the viewer of tiles in architectural spaces and the transparent plexiglass lets the light through like stained-glass windows.
 I amplify the patterns and use silkscreen to print them on each tile to highlight the beauty of their design.
 The tiles may be displayed in various formats while maintaining the integrity of decorative and architectural aspects of Jones’s ornaments.

 Manuscript Folios, 10th-14th C., 2018, silkscreen on paper, each 13″x 17″